theratioproject/simple/docs/Functions.md

 The `main()` block above is responsible for rendering the above codes as all functions used there are inherited from the modules as situated above.

+---

+Functions are useful and can be implemented as methods in `class`.